 Generate a DLV set instead of a DS set.
 The specified domain is appended to the name for each record in the set.
-The DNSSEC Lookaside Validation (DLV) RR is described in RFC 4431.
-This is mutually exclusive with generating CDS records.
+This is mutually exclusive with the -C option for generating CDS records.

-Keyset mode: in place of the keyfile name, the argument is the DNS domain name of a keyset file.
+Keyset mode: dnssec-dsfromkey's final dnsname argument is the DNS domain name used to locate a keyset - file.